Authentic Travel: What It Is And How To Find It

-But what exactly does that mean?
+What exactly does that mean?
 What is authentic travel, anyway?
-And is it even possible to immerse yourself or find authenticity for a few days or weeks?
+And is it even possible to immerse yourself or find authenticity in just a few days or weeks?

-After so many years of traveling, I still wonder what it means to travel authentically, how possible it really is, and how well I'm doing it.
+After traveling for many years in the US and abroad, I still wonder what it means to travel authentically, how possible it really is, and how well I'm doing it.
 I try my best to make connections using some suggestions I list below.
 But first, let’s talk about authenticity.

-Let me start with the term "authentic".
+Let’s begin with the term "authentic".
 What exactly makes an experience genuine and authentic?
-It really depends on your definition.
+Much depends on your definition.

 Does the age of a place or attraction make it an authentic destination or travel experience?
 The term “antique” is generally considered to be at least 100 years old if that helps.
 If age is a barometer of authenticity however, I can tell you that many travel experiences I've had based on fairly recent events in history wouldn't qualify as such.
-And do we even want some truly authentic travel experiences?
-I mean, how authentic do you really want to get when it comes to exploring medieval Europe or a Jack the Ripper tour, for example?
-That's not for the faint of heart nor anything I'd want to experience. :)
+And do we really even want these kind of authentic travel experiences?
+I mean, how authentic do you want to get when it comes to exploring medieval Europe or a Jack the Ripper tour, for example?
+That's not for the faint of heart and certainly nothing I'd want to experience! ;)

-And who's to say what's genuine or authentic, anyway?
-Having spent many years working in destination marketing, I learned a thing or two about this: the people who are telling you what's authentic and what's not are those folks who either know more about a subject than other people there, or simply care more about it than others do.
+Who's to say what's genuine or authentic, anyway?
+Having spent many years working in destination marketing, I learned a thing or two about this.
+The people who tell (or show) you what's authentic — in travel at least — are the people who either know more about a subject than other people, or simply care more about it than others do.
 Volunteer guides or docents are a good example.
-They can range from highly qualified and educated historians to local folks with anecdotal community and family history dating back generations.
+They can range from highly qualified and educated historians to local folks with anecdotal community or family history dating back generations.
 In other words, not everyone's an authority.
 Some people are just more passionate and vocal than others.

 Local & Authentic: What's the Difference?

 Are the terms local and authentic synonymous?
 Sometimes.
 And sometimes not.
 I've met plenty of locals who don't know a thing about their own community's history or culture, let alone where to steer a visitor to the most authentic place to grab a bite.
 If a local's favorite place to eat is McDonald's and that’s what they recommend to a visitor wanting to eat what the locals eat, is that authentic, or local?

 I'll also never forget our first trip to Hawaii and my disappointment (my husband's delight) when I discovered the most popular local food there was SPAM!
-World War II brought SPiced hAM to the remote islands and today it's so beloved by locals, it's used in their favorite dishes and is considered authentically Hawaiian!
+World War II brought SPiced-hAM to the remote Hawaiian islands and today the food is so beloved by locals, it's used in their favorite dishes and is considered authentically Hawaiian!
 Go figure :)

 When it really comes down to it, it’s hard to say what makes a travel experience genuine and unequivocally authentic since so much is subjective and up for interpretation.
 Historians and experts can offer their best educated guess, but how far are you willing to go to ensure you've found it?
 That’s for you to decide.
 Then there's the issue of what feels authentic.
 And what feels authentic to your neighbor may not feel real to you at all.
 IT didn’t feel authentic to me when we walked into a small surf bar in Costa Rica years ago and saw the place decorated in homage to The King of Rock and Roll.
 An Elvis shrine complete with velvet rope to remind you to keep your distance was a curious find indeed.
 But I didn’t mind.
 It was the most interesting beer I ever had.

-Some contend that authentic travel is a myth, that it's never really possible to experience true authenticity in a place that's foreign to you.
-Travelers are always considered to be tourists by the locals, right?
-Well yes, I do believe that we are all tourists if we don't actually live there.
-But despite this, and my belief that most native people in any given area really DO want to help you discover what their home is all about, there are ways to make those genuine and local connections that stay with you long after you're home, and thus make your travels as authentic as you possibly can.
+Some may contend that authentic travel is a myth, that it's never really possible to experience true authenticity in a place that's foreign to you, because travelers are always tourists to the locals, right?
+I do believe that we are all tourists if we don't actually live in a particular place.
+But despite this — and my belief that many locals who live there really do want to help you see what their home is all about — there are ways to make those genuine and local connections that stay with you long after you're home, and thus make your travels as authentic as you possibly can.
 I know there are, because I've had them.
 And you can too.
 Here's what you can do:

 If absolute cultural authenticity is important to you, do your homework ahead of time.
-Search online for travel recommendations from experienced travelers and bloggers who've been there.
+Search online for travel recommendations from experienced travelers and bloggers who have been there.
 Read travel guides - Fodors, Frommers, and Lonely Planet are some of my favorites.
 Check the online travel forums on Fodors and Lonely Planet.
 Stack the deck in your favor to help get as close to the authentic, local culture as you can get.

 2. Personal Connections are the Key!
 If you WANT Genuine, BE Genuine!

-- Show real interest in the people and local culture.
+Show real interest in the people and local culture.
 Ask questions.
-Be a sponge and soak as much as you can.
+Be a sponge and soak in as much as you can.

 Find commonalities with people.
 If there's a language barrier, roll with it, laugh about it, and find other ways to communicate.
-Get to know basic phrases like Hello, Please, and Thank You, like Two beers, please, Where’s your favorite place to eat?, and Where can we catch a cab?
+Get to know basic phrases beyond Hello, Please, and Thank You, like Two beers, please, Where’s your favorite place to eat?, and Where can we catch a cab?

-- Always - always - eat the local food, no matter how odd it may appear.
+Always, always - eat the local food, no matter how odd it may appear.
 There's no better way to make a friend than to eat their food, and they will appreciate your trying it at least!